 Some weeks you will be working nights doing bat surveys or days of helicopter surveys.

-With that said, some biologists have a pretty good balance of time in the field and in the office for writing reports that deal with the data collecting in the field.
+With that said, some biologists have a good balance of time in the field and office.
+After collecting field data, they write a report on it.
+Rinse and repeat

-Deadlines can be stressful and difficult.
+Deadlines can be stressful in the world of consulting.
 But like any job, this can be common.